ironon/canvas-lms-integration/README.md

-# Canvas Tasks Importer for Obsidian
+# Canvas LMS Integration

 This is a plugin designed to integrate tasks and assignments from Canvas LMS to Obsidian, helping you manage your academic workload more efficiently.
+Forked from [this Canvas LMS importer](https://github.com/jordaeday/canvas-task-importer), credit to original author where credit is due.

 ## Installation and Setup